-The disconnect is like a visual illusion: it doesn’t quite go away even when we realise and acknowledge that it exists.
+The disconnect is like a visual illusion: it doesn't quite go away even when we realize and acknowledge that it exists.

 Mistake #3: Repeating what others have written. ("Why should I read your stuff when someone's already said it better?")

 Based on Matt Might's "The Illustrated Guide To a Ph.D.".[/caption]

 I find that Clayton Christensen's 'Jobs-To-Be-Done' idea is a particularly useful insight for thinking about content.
 People 'hire' a piece of content to 'do a job' for them.

 Turns out that Gregory Ciotti (again) has already written a good post about creating content from a JTBD perspective.
 I agree with his assessment of 100%.